MicrochipTech/PIC32MZW1_Projects/directed_active_scan/readme.md

 # Directed Active Scan

+> Please refer to [Directed active scan in PIC32MZW1/WFI32 device](https://microchipsupport.force.com/s/article/Directed-active-scan-in-PIC32MZW1-WFI32-device) for more details about the implementation of this project

 This example application acts as a Wi-Fi Station(STA) and initiate a directed active scan to find user defined SSID

 ## Description